 '''

+usage:

 tap2sna.py [options] INPUT snapshot.z80

 tap2sna.py @FILE

+'''

+'''

 Convert a TAP or TZX file (which may be inside a zip archive) into a Z80

 snapshot.
 INPUT may be the full URL to a remote zip archive or TAP/TZX file,

 or the path to a local file.
 Arguments may be read from FILE instead of (or as

 well as) being given on the command line.

 Options:

 -d DIR, --output-dir DIR

 Write the snapshot file in this directory.

 -f, --force

 Overwrite an existing snapshot.

+-p STACK, --stack STACK

+Set the stack pointer.

 --ram OPERATION

 Perform a load, move or poke operation on the memory

 snapshot being built.
 Do '--ram help' for more

 information.
 This option may be used multiple times.

 --reg name=value Set the value of a register.
 Do '--reg help' for more

 information.
 This option may be used multiple times.

+-s START, --start START

+Set the start address to JP to.

 Set a hardware state attribute.
 Do '--state help' for

 --state name=value

 more information.
 This option may be used multiple

 times.

 -V, --version

 Show SkoolKit version number and exit.

 '''